 Flaccid weakness predominates in most patients; it is always more prominent than sensory abnormalities and may be most prominent proximally.
 Relatively symmetric weakness with paresthesias usually begins in the legs and progresses to the arms, but it occasionally begins in the arms or head.
-In 90% of patients, weakness is usually maximal at 3 to 4 wk.
+In 90% of patients, weakness is usually maximal at 3 to 4 weeks.
 Deep tendon reflexes are lost.
 Sphincters are usually spared.
 Weakness remains the same for a variable period of time, typically for a few weeks, then resolves.

 Facial and oropharyngeal muscles are weak in > 50% of patients with severe disease.
 Dehydration and undernutrition may result.
 Respiratory paralysis severe enough to require endotracheal intubation and mechanical ventilation occurs in 5 to 10%.

 A few patients (possibly with a variant form) have significant, life-threatening autonomic dysfunction causing blood pressure fluctuations, inappropriate antidiuretic hormone secretion, cardiac arrhythmias, gastrointestinal stasis, urinary retention, and pupillary changes.

 An unusual variant (Fisher variant, or Miller-Fisher syndrome) may cause only ophthalmoparesis, ataxia, and areflexia.

 Diagnosis of Guillain-Barré syndrome is primarily clinical.

 Similar acute weakness Weakness Weakness is one of the most common reasons patients present to primary care clinicians.
 Weakness is loss of muscle strength, although many patients also use the term when they feel generally... read more can result from myasthenia gravis, botulism, poliomyelitis (mainly outside the US), tick paralysis, West Nile virus infection, and metabolic neuropathies, but these disorders can usually be distinguished as follows: